zwe-htet-paing/cook-assistant/README.md

 ## Dataset

-The dataset used in this project was generated using ChatGPT and contains 182 recipe records.
-It provides comprehensive details about various dishes and is structured in the following format:
+The dataset used in this project conatins comprehensive details about various dishes and is structured in the following format:

 | Column Name       | Description                                                                                 |
 |-------------------|---------------------------------------------------------------------------------------------|